 - test automation skills – 57%;

 - development/programming skills – 55%.

-Digital product development is a complex combination of code writing, design, analytics, hosting, and QA processes.
+Digital product development is a complex combination of code writing automation engineering, design, analytics, hosting, and QA processes.
 Their implementation requires experience, skills, and an understanding of business needs and target audiences.